maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 fmt.Println("sliceM[:] =", subM4)
 ```

-- ***WARNING: Slicing a slice does not make a copy***
+- ***WARNING: Slicing a slice does not make a new copy***
-  - Assigning the slice of the slice to a variable create an alias to the original variable
+  - Assigning the slice of the slice to a variable create an alias to the original slice variable
   - **Changing an element in one variable affects all other aliases**

 ```go